 Medical marijuana is the treatment of specific chronic, debilitating, or life-threatening conditions with cannabis, or cannabis containing products.
 Diseases that are most often treated with marijuana are cancer, HIV/AIDS, chronic pain, and epilepsy though each state has designated other conditions as well.

 If patients are planning to start smoking marijuana for the first time to treat one of the qualifying conditions, they must be evaluated by a licensed medical practitioner.
-These specialists should be certified to recommend cannabis as well as knowledgeable with the product in order to approve the treatment.
+These specialists should be certified to recommend cannabis as well as knowledgeable with the product to approve the treatment.
 Once approved, patients are issued an identification card that is provided by their state’s health department, which oversees the program.
 With the card as proof of medical necessity, patients can purchase their products from a licensed dispensary.

 How Does Cannabis Affect My Body?

 Before smoking marijuana for the first time, you should know how its active compounds affect your body.
 This includes CBD and THC.
 Even though both of them have the same molecular structure, they are different in their effects.
 Thus, CBD is a non-psychoactive element, while THC is a psychoactive compound.
-Basically, it means that strains with a higher THC content will make you feel more high rather than CBD-dominant strains.
+It means that strains with a higher THC content will make you feel more high rather than CBD-dominant strains.

 First-time marijuana users describe different conditions and feelings they had during their first experience.
 Smoking medical weed is very subjective.
 Patients’ experience varies not only for every individual but also for every type of strain.
-However, most common effects described by patients are increased pulse rate and decreased blood pressure.
-In some cases taking MMJ also gives you red eyes, dry mouth, and a body high.
+However, the most common effects described by patients are increased pulse rate and decreased blood pressure.
+In some cases, taking MMJ also gives you red eyes, dry mouth, and a body high.